-A cause of a disease, or cancer like mesothelioma, is something that absolutely precedes the disease and is definitely proven to directly result in its development.
-It’s a condition, event, or substance that, if absent, would prevent the disease from ever having developed.
+A cause of a disease is something that precedes the disease and is proven to directly result in its development.
+It’s a condition, event, or substance that the disease would not develop without.

 A risk factor, on the other hand, is something that is associated with the disease but does not directly cause it.

 As far as mesothelioma is concerned, the only known cause, as well as the highest risk factor, is asbestos.
-When asbestos fibers are inhaled and travel into the lungs or are swallowed and pass through the digestive system, they can stick in the tissue of the lung (pleural), the chest (pericardial) or abdominal (peritoneal) cavities.
+When asbestos fibers are inhaled and travel into the lungs or are swallowed and pass through the digestive system, they can stick in the lining of the lungs (the pleura), the abdomen (the peritoneum), or the heart (the pericardium).

-As mentioned above, asbestos is the main risk factor, as well as the only known cause of mesothelioma.
+Asbestos is the main risk factor for mesothelioma.
 Those exposed to it, either through primary or secondary exposure, are the only ones at risk for contracting mesothelioma.

 However, the extent of a person’s asbestos exposure, as well as the type of asbestos they encounter, play a role in determining the severity of their risk.